 Can I Contest an Unfair Non-Compete Agreement?

-First, it should be noted that any kind of agreement can be contested if it is valid.
+An agreement is simply another word for a contract.
+And kind of agreement can be contested if it is valid.
 The question here is whether the courts will uphold a non-compete agreement.
 There are two principles at work here:

 What is a non-compete agreement?